Cotabato City: Cityhood

 The city was chartered when President Carlos P. Garcia signed into law the Republic Act No. 2364 on June 20, 1959.
 Authored then by Senator Salipada K. Pendatun.
 Under the said charter, the city was politically sibdivided into five (5) Barangays namely Poblacion, Rosary Heights, Bagua, Kalanganan, and Tamontaka.
 In 1989, the existing Barangays were split up which resulted into 32 more Barangays, presently the City has 37 Barangays.

 The city used to be part of the original Province of Cotabato and was its capital from 1920 until 1967, a year after the separation of South Cotabato; since then the city was the administrative center of the ARMM when Maguindanao was carved out in 1973.

-On December 22, 1979, along with Manila, Quezon City, Caloocan, Pasay, Batangas City, Lipa, Iloilo City, and other cities in the country, Cotabato became a highly urbanized city.

 However, the city broke off administratively from Maguindanao as it rejoined Soccsksargen in the 1990s.
 Now many sources consider the city as part of the present Cotabato province, although geographically it is still considered part of Maguindanao del Norte.